xinyu0308/Speech-Repair/README.md

 These modules can be combined into a **speech repair pipeline**:

 1. **ASR Module** transcribes dysarthric speech into text.
-2. **FCSW Module** normalizes distorted vowels for cleaner acoustic cues.
+2. **FAST Module** normalizes distorted vowels for cleaner acoustic cues.
 3. **TTS with Speaker Adaptation** regenerates repaired speech while preserving speaker identity.

 ---